a-eiber/poke-mart/README.md

 ## Room for Improvement

-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

-Room for improvement:

-- Add categories to each product
 - Add more than one quantity of a product without having to edit quantity in the checkout page
 - Improve UI/UX experience
 - Add a 'guest-to-logged-in-user' functionality so the cart persists after logging in